 Find your previous turkey or deer harvest reports.

-offered, as well as any special regulations and restrictions that may
+that are offered, as well as any special regulations and restrictions that may be in effect.

-and to increase distribution of those habitats in identified priority
+habitats and to increase distribution of those habitats in identified priority areas and